sonalparab/test/files.md

 **Tech News:** [NAME] (link)

 ### Network Ports
-Allow a single computer to run multiple services.
+-Allow a single computer to run multiple services.
-  A socket combines an IP address and port.
+-A socket combines an IP address and port.
-Each computer has 2^16 (65,536) ports.
+-Each computer has 2^16 (65,536) ports.

 Some ports are reserved for specific services.
 * 80: http